INDEPENDENCE – The Film

 Part of the cross-plattform project FIGHT (FOR) INDEPENDENCE

-The Afro-German actor Helen Wendt takes the audience on a journey along her family history between the GDR, Mozambique and West Berlin, while exploring how her identity and personal independence is embedded in the social context of Germany.
-In a hybrid approach, the film simultaneously follows members of independence movements in Mozambique, South Sudan, Great Britain, Catalonia and Bavaria, asking what it means for people to fight for their freedom.
+The Afro-German actor Helen Wendt explores her family history and her identity between the GDR, Mozambique and West Berlin.
+In an essayistic approach, the film also follows members of independence movements in Mozambique, South Sudan, Great Britain, Catalonia and Bavaria, asking what it means for people to fight for their freedom.
 What does independence truly mean and how do colonialism and racism, the causes of many independence movements, define the world to this day?

-While learning more about Helen’s past through encounters with her mother in Berlin and her father and half-sister in Maputo, the camera embeds within angry protests, portraits emotional reports of politicians, freedom fighters, refugees and ordinary citizens, glides through meditative imagery of coastlines and mountains and unites the polyphonic narratives at Black Lives Matter protests in Berlin.
+While learning more about Helen’s past through encounters with her family in Berlin and in Maputo, the camera embeds within angry protests, portraits emotional reports of politicians, freedom fighters, refugees and ordinary citizens, glides along coastlines and mountains and unites the polyphonic narratives at Black Lives Matter protests in Berlin.

 “Independence” takes a multilayered approach, placing individual and political experience on equal footing, combined with sequences of a choreographic installation in which Helen performs – the latter being part of the cross-platform, documentary art project “Fight (for) Independence”.

-Filming began in early 2019 in civil war-torn South Sudan, the youngest state in the world, which gained independence from the rest of Sudan after a long armed struggle.
+Filming began in early 2019 in civil war-torn South Sudan, the then youngest state in the world, which gained independence from the rest of Sudan after a long armed struggle.
 It continued at the formerly planned date of Brexit in March 2019, amidst the political turmoil in the United Kingdom and from there headed on to the federal state of Bavaria, where a party is also seeking separation from the nation state of Germany.
-The cinematic-journalistic performance “Independence for All” was presented on stage in Nuremberg and Berlin in the summer of 2019.
+The cinematic performance “Independence for All” was presented on stage in Nuremberg and Berlin in the summer of 2019, accompanied by a VR-Installation, also filmed during research.

-In the 2019/20 season, the research and filming continued with Catalonia’s attempts to break away from the nation state, which served as the basis for the choreographic installation “Independence in Space” that was developed together with the Catalan dancer Montserrat GardĂł Castillo, and which lead on to Mozambique’s historic struggle for independence from colonial powers.
+In the 2019/20 season, the research and filming continued with Catalonia’s attempts to break away from the nation state, which served as the basis for the choreographic installation “Independence in Space” that was developed together with the Catalan dancer Montserrat GardĂł Castillo, and which lead on to Mozambique and its historic struggle for independence from colonial powers and a new development around Helen Wendt’s biography and her Mozambican family, which led to a further development of the concept of the film into a more hybrid narrative.

 Jury statement Film Critics’ Prize – BEST DOCUMENTARY FILM: When a documentary film sets itself the task of filling an abstract concept with life, it is an almost insoluble challenge.
 A young Afro-German woman from Berlin goes in search of her roots.
 In the process, not only is the chequered relationship between the GDR and Mozambique made clear, but above all the question of identity, belonging and independence is raised.
 Based on this personal story, the successful essay film traces other independence movements, lets people from South Sudan have their say, from Catalonia, Great Britain and also from Bavaria.
 The struggle for independence, be it Brexit or the national Bavarian party, is neither judged nor ridiculed, but taken seriously.
 By playing out independence on three levels, the personal, the political and the symbolic on the theatre stage, the film develops a tremendous pull and thus appears unstrained and immediate.
 Only when the question of belonging is clarified can one be truly independent.
 (LINK)